 Sister Mary, who has been teaching English for 37 years in middle and high school and in postsecondary, is a professor of English at San José State University and is the director of the English Credential Program.
 She also serves as co-director of the San Jose Area Writing Project.
 Her special teaching interests include literature for young adults and the Bible as literature.

 Sister Mary is the editor and author of two chapters in Winning Ways of Coaching Writing: A Practical Guide for Teaching Writing Grades 7–12 (Allyn and Bacon, 2001) and author of Adolescents in the Search for Meaning: Tapping the Powerful Resource of Story (Scarecrow Press, 2006).

 Books by Sister Rea McDonnell, SSND

-Sister Rea McDonnell, SSND, has published a new book, Glory to Glory: Spirit and Sacrament in the Writings of Paul and John.
+Sister Rea McDonnell, SSND, has published, Glory to Glory: Spirit and Sacrament in the Writings of Paul and John.
 This helpful, eloquent guidebook for learning how to pray with scripture could be used for individual study, but is intended especially for small groups.
 It encourages scriptural/communal prayer as a path not only to personal holiness but to helping the community achieve its mission of reaching out to others.
 It offers abundant practical advice about starting a prayer group based on biblical readings.
 Texts are selected from the Gospel of John and the Letters of Paul.
 Click here for more information about the book.
 Click here to preview the book and make a purchase.